Wael Dahdouh: Gaza’s voice amid loss and courage

 In the context of Israel’s war on Gaza, their role has been pivotal in exposing the devastation and suffering.

-Among these journalists, Wael Dahdouh, Al Jazeera Arabic Gaza bureau chief, stands out for his dedication to covering his homeland’s conflicts over 25 years.
+Among these journalists, Wael Dahdouh, Al Jazeera Arabic Gaza bureau chief, stands out for his dedication to covering his homeland’s conflicts over the past 25 years.

 Despite personal losses, including family deaths in air strikes and his own injuries, Dahdouh’s commitment remains unwavering.